 So why did we go with the dark stain?

 It hid every single minor imperfection.
-Small gaps, tiny burn marks, even the dings from the sander vanished after applying the stain.
+Small gaps, tiny burn marks, and even the dings from the sander vanished after applying the stain.
 It was like magic.

 Dark stain + old floors = magic.

 We let the stain dry for 24 hours before applying our sealer.

 Sealing the floors was the best part of this hardwood floor restoration.
 Adding the seal added a layer of shine that brought out the wood in the most magnificent way.
 You can see in the photo below how the sealer changes the look of the wood.
 Half the floor was sealed when I stopped to take this picture.

 We opted to use a water-based polyurethane.
 We needed access to the house again and this polyurethane dried the fastest.
 The polyurethane we used was also low VOC, and it didn’t stink to high heaven.
 It did smell bad, just not as bad as most polyurethanes.
 We used Minwax low VOC semi-gloss polyurethane and it worked great.

 I used a stain sealer on a broomstick and each pass only took about 30 minutes.

 Note: You do need to be careful with the sealing pad.
 Too much pushing with too much sealer on the pad will create bubbles.
 I do have bubbles on my floor, but you can’t see them.
 I can see them because I know they are there and they annoy me!

 Save yourself that hassle by going slow and not soaping up the polyurethane.

 We were able to get three coats of our water-based poly on in 24 hours.
 It was dry and hot outside, and the sealer was drying for us pretty quickly.

 Can you believe they are the same hardwood floors?
 The after photos all look like different colors, but all the floors are a warm brown like the very last picture.
 When I took these photos, I was using a potato.